 - 3.1 The Local Governing Body supports the Head Teacher in all attempts to eliminate bullying from our school.
 The Governing body will not condone any bullying at all in our school, and any incidents of bullying that do occur will be taken very seriously and dealt with appropriately. - 3.2 The Governing body monitors incidents of bullying that do occur and reviews the effectiveness of this policy annually.
-The Governors require the Head Teacher to keep accurate records of all incidents of bullying, and to report to the Governors on request about the effectiveness of school anti-bullying strategies. - 3.3 A parent who is dissatisfied with the way the school has dealt with a bullying incident can ask the Chair of Governors to look into the matter.
+The Governors require the Head Teacher to keep accurate records of all incidents of bullying, and to report to the Governors on request about the effectiveness of school anti-bullying strategies. - ask the Chair of Governors to look into the matter.
 The Governing body responds within five working days to any request from a parent to investigate incidents of bullying.
 In all cases the Governing body notifies the Head Teacher, and asks him/her to conduct an investigation into the case, and to report back to a representative of the Governing body.